GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/_index.md

 Skaffold supports building artifacts in following execution contexts:

-1. Local via Docker Daemon
+1. Local
 2. In Cluster
 3. Remotely on Google Cloud Build.

 ## Local Build
 Local build execution is the default execution context.
-When building locally, Skaffold images will be build in local Docker Daemon.
+Skaffold will use the build tools locally installed on your machine to execute the build.

 To configure the local execution explictly, add build type `local` to the build section of `skaffold.yaml`